 Partnering with HRCI

-Most of our best achievements happens through partnerships.
+Most of our best achievements happen through partnerships.
 If you have found your way to this page you might be considering reaching out to us for a partnership, or we might have asked you to have a read of it – either way, we thank you for engaging with us.

 Core to how we operate is bringing people together and we have numerous partnerships, collaborations and associations with other charities, state agencies, researchers, industry, policy makers etc. We believe ourselves to be considerate and respectful partners and we are as careful with the reputations of others as we are with our own.